 And surely, just as Willow had claimed, the firefly filaments atop the tree music box were gathering the faintest, pulsing glow.

-“I see three lights now, Sap!” exclaimed Ardith in a rapt whisper.
+“I see three lights now, Sap!” exclaimed Ardith in an excited whisper.

 “It’s five now!”
 Willow offered, not sure whether she should gasp or clap with glee.

-Juniper Branchwell had not said a word, mind you, nor had Linden, but they, both gathered close to their children, and hence to the Compendium, were among the first to detect that upon the parchment, upon which nothing could be seen, there began to sparkle a soft shimmering, as if the ancient paper was experiencing a newness unto itself.
+Juniper Branchwell had not said a word, mind you, nor had Linden, but they, both gathered close to their children, and hence to the Compendium, were among the first to detect that upon the parchment, upon which nothing had been seen, there began to shimmer a soft glistening, as if the ancient paper was experiencing a newness unto itself.

 Elder Elm stooped so as to see more closely.
 “How many lights do you see now, Samuel?”